Take a Trip to Mars in a Spaceship Running on Antimatter

 Now standing, Richardson doesn’t sense any serious injuries and his spacesuit seems fine.
 But since his suit is now caked with dried mud, the crew must return to the Zephyr, where Richardson can’t wait to run tests on this geyser spewed mud.

-Two sols later, Sanchez flies the Redbird to the Cydonia region, home of the so-called Pyramids and the humanoid “Face.”
+Two sols later, Sanchez flies the Redbird to the Cydonia region, home of the Pyramids and the humanoid “Face” of Mars.
 Since high resolution photos of the area were taken by the Viking probes in the 1970s, many space enthusiasts claim these landforms were built eons ago by intelligent Martians.
 But recent investigation by much more sophisticated orbiting probes have almost certainly proven they are simply landforms, which, at certain times, show curious shadows, prompting the imagination of numerous credulous folks on Earth.

-Per the dictates of MINT, which always opts for the dramatic, Sanchez, Lee and Richardson now approach a mesa with shear, angular sides, one of the putative Pyramids of Mars.
-Not far from this mesa lies another one, at the top of which, some say, shows a face – the Sphinx of the Pyramids?
+Per the dictates of MINT, which always opts for the dramatic, Sanchez, Lee and Richardson now approach a mesa with shear, angular sides.
+Not far from this mesa lies an oval-shaped one, at the top of which, some say, shows a kind of "face" - a Sphinx, one might wonder, for the Martian Pyramids?

-Once the explorers get within 20 feet of the nearest mesa, the wind suddenly whips furiously, creating, near the base of the landforms, phantasmagorical shapes in the sand and dust suspended in the air.
-Beguiled by this weird atmospheric effect, Richardson and Lee nevertheless amble to the base of a mesa and, hammers in hand, begin pounding away at the rock wall, looking for samples.
+Once the explorers get within 20 feet of the nearest pyramid-shaped mesa, the wind suddenly whips furiously, creating, near the base of the landform, phantasmagorical shapes in the sand and dust suspended in the air.
+Beguiled by this weird atmospheric effect, Richardson and Lee nevertheless amble to the base of a mesa and, hammers in hand, begin pounding away at the rock wall, looking for interesting samples.

 Back in the Redbird, Lee regains consciousness.
 She tells Sanchez and Richardson she had a revelatory dream about Mars.
 She now realizes that Mars has its own biosphere, including numerous life forms, and that the planet itself has a kind of consciousness that can be sensed by anybody willing to look.
 She points out that Earth also has a kind of interactive sense of itself, as explained somewhat by the Gaia Hypothesis.

-Presently turning very serious, Lee says she thinks Mars wants us to leave before we contaminate the planet.
+Presently turning very serious, Lee says she thinks Mars wants them to leave before they contaminate the planet.

-Seemingly for the first time ever, Ramon Sanchez tilts back his head and laughs.
+Seemingly for the first time ever, Ramon Sanchez tilts back his head and laughs explosively.

 Time to make money